beeware/toga/docs/reference/api/widgets/selection.rst

     selection = toga.Selection(items=["Alice", "Bob", "Charlie"])

+    # Change the selection to "Charlie"
+    selection.value = "Charlie"

     # Which item is currently selected?
+This will print "Charlie"
     print(f"Currently selected: {selection.value}")

 A Selection can also be used to display a list of dictionaries, with the ``accessor`` detailing which attribute of the dictionary will be used for